al3xandr3/al3xandr3.github.io/_posts/2018-05-16-statistical-testing.md

 Isolate potential cases as hypothesis and test them.

-A/B testing moto: isolate/randomize every other factor, like seasonality, time of day, type of user, etc.. except the hypothesis being tested, like a user UX change, so that when a significant change has happened we know is surely caused by UX change.
+A/B testing method: isolate/randomize every other factor, like seasonality, time of day, type of user, etc.. except the hypothesis being tested, like a user UX change, so that when a significant change has happened we know is surely caused by UX change.